 The craft of visual arguments in spatial history is both a practical and theoretical challenge (Rankin 2020).
 As with any map, abstraction and selection shape its production, and maps only work because they simplify the world.
 Most geographical data from imagineRio comes from the georeferencing and vectorization of historical maps, which can be problematic, as some were produced under a colonial mindset in which “cartographic silence becomes an affirmative ideological act” (Harley 1988:70).
 To ensure that the platform does not oversimplify critical aspects of the city’s history, we use these maps to create a digital cartographic representation, organized in different layers that can be revised and improved.
 The sources we use come from a variety of libraries and archives, such as the Biblioteca Nacional (Brazil), the Arquivo Nacional (Brazil), the Arquivo Geral da Cidade do Rio de Janeiro (Brazil), the Library of Congress (USA), the Arquivo Historico Ultramarino (Portugal), and others.
 Although the resulting layers (streets, buildings, squares, land use, etc.) were built from many maps, gaps and omissions remain.
 Neighborhoods outside of the central city are only superficially mapped over time, leaving the history of these areas and residents largely silent.
 Similarly, imagineRio does not include the larger environmental context of the Guanabara Bay, as it falls outside of the city’s limits.
 These are issues that can be addressed over time, as we develop communities of users interested in contributing to the mapping of the city.

 Another issue affecting the project is that its interactive features cannot be successfully integrated into scholarly publications.
 Traditional academic journals only offer black and white illustrations, which hardly do justice to interactive visualizations (Frank, Berry 2010).
 Born-digital journals offer scholars the opportunity to include color illustrations and zoomable maps, making specialized journals attractive venues (Metcalf 2014).
 Academic platforms like Cambridge Core offer similar digital enhancements, thereby bringing research developed on digital platforms into well-established academic journals (Metcalf, Smith, Kennedy 2022).
-Yet, the end result is a PDF file, which often is hidden behind a subscrition paywall.
+Yet, the end result is a PDF file, which is often hidden behind a subscrition paywall.
 For instance, the Laboratory of Urban Analysis and Digital Representation at the Federal University of Rio de Janeiro (Laurd/UFRJ) has created several 3D models of Morro do Castelo representing its demolition, but they can only be seen in academic publications in 2D (Andreatta, Vilas Boas 2021).
 Similarly, most users of imagineRio who wish to include an illustration drawn from their research simply take a screenshot of the interactive map in a certain year (Loredano 2021).
 In exceptional cases, scholars have created argument-driven maps using the layers of imagineRio with the help of a GIS specialist.
 Such maps appears in the doctoral theses of historians Antonio Higino da Silva and Higor Figueira Ferreira (Silva 2019, Ferreira 2020).